epimorphics/deployment-mapper/README.md

+# Please migrate to epimorphics/github-actions/mapper

-# GH Action for declaratively mapping deployments
+## GH Action for declaratively mapping deployments

 This action supports a continuous deployment approach in which the mapping from a pushed commit or tag to a deployment environment is specified in a declarative mapping file, expressed in yaml.